peterng1618/lol-splash-finder/README.md

 - **Skin Thumbnail**: Display skin thumbnails for easy identification.

-- **File Explorer Integration**: Open the selected skin's splash art folder with just one click.
+- **File Explorer Integration**: Open the selected skin's splash art folder with left click.

+- **Copy Splash to Downloads**: Copy the selected skin's splash to the Downloads folder with Ctrl + left click.

 - **Theme**: Dark & Light themes are available.